samuelcrane/dss/03-GCD/README.md

 ##### Files and Directories:

 * [README.md] - This file.
-* [CodeBook.md] - File describing the data in HAR-tidy.csv
+* [CodeBook.md] - Descriptions of the input data, scripted commands, and expected output file.
 * [/UCI_HAR_Dataset] - Directory containing the original dataset
-* [run_analysis.R] - This is an R scipt containing the commands used to process the UCO HAR dataset and produce the `HAR_tidy_narrow.txt` file.
+* [run_analysis.R] - This is an R scipt containing the commands used to process the UCI HAR dataset and produce the `HAR_tidy_narrow.txt` file.

 Original Data Source